Asset analysis

 It is important to include the appropriate stakeholders in the process, as their input is essential in mapping assets and their threats, as well as assessing the risk.

-There might not be a need for all involved stakeholders to be part of the entire process.
+There might not be a need for all stakeholders involved to be part of the entire process.
 It is advisable to consider this in the beginning and identify which part of the process each stakeholder should contribute to.
 Furthermore, define the stakeholders’ responsibilities based on their role and knowledge.

 Find further inspiration in the IoT door lock example below.

-Another important step in the initial phase of the risk assessment is to define the risk assessment methodology, i.e., define the assessment approach, risk acceptance level, the consequence and likelihood of the risk, etc.
+Another important step in the initial phase of the risk assessment is to define the risk assessment methodology, i.e., define the assessment approach, risk acceptance level, the impact and likelihood of the risk, etc.

 There are several approaches to assess the risk, such as asset-based approach that evaluates the assets of the organisation, or threat-based approach that evaluates the conditions that create risk.
 Each of the approaches has strengths and weaknesses, and choosing the approach will depend on what you need to achieve and the nature of your organisation.
 Make sure that the chosen approach is aligned with the other approaches for managing risk in the organisation.